-Santa Clara County Maternal, Child, and Adolescent Health
+The County of Santa Clara Maternal, Child and Adolescent Health Program

 What is prenatal care?

-You should see a health care provider right away if you think you are pregnant-- ideally within the first twelve weeks of your pregnancy.
-If you are planning a pregnancy getting medical care before you are pregnant can help ensure you and your body are prepared to handle the changes that come with pregnancy.
+You should see a health care provider right away if you think you are pregnant — best if within the first 12 weeks of your pregnancy.
+If you are planning a pregnancy, getting medical care even before you are pregnant is important.
+Early care can help make sure you and your body are prepared for the changes that come with pregnancy.

 Birth defects can be prevented.
-The early weeks of pregnancy is a crucial time for your growing baby.
-You’ll want to make sure that you are getting the right amount of folic acid (B-Vitamin) to support your baby’s brain and spinal cord development.
-Accessing prenatal care later in pregnancy could be too late to prevent birth defects.
+The early weeks of pregnancy are a delicate time for your growing baby.
+You will want to make sure that you are getting the right amount of folic acid (vitamin B) to support your baby’s growing brain and spinal cord.
+Getting prenatal care only later in the pregnancy could be too late to prevent birth defects.

-There are programs available that offer free or reduced-cost prenatal care.
+Some programs offer free or reduced-cost prenatal care.
 We can help you find a doctor near you.
 Please call 1-800-310-2332 to find out more information.

-You should take 400 to 800 micrograms of folic acid every day for at least 3 months before getting pregnant to lower your risk of some birth defects of the brain and spine.
+Did you know that you should take 400 to 800 micrograms of folic acid every day for at least 3 months before getting pregnant?
+If you do, it lowers your risk of some birth defects of the brain and spine.